MichaelExperuim/DigitalForensicsForDummies/README.md

   b.
 Foremost is used for file recovery.
 The tool recovers any deleted files that it can and puts them in a separate folder.
 I am not entirely sure its effectiveness, but in a test, I was able to recover images from approximately 2 years ago from a wiped flash drive.
   c.
 Steghide, traverses the outputs from foremost and bulk-extractor for any images and attempts to extract any hidden data.
 Currently, does not work on PNGs and only extracts other images.
 6. Outputs the results and a summary file in their respective directories, with pictures given their own separate folder.

+NOTE: The team who developed this considers this project finished and will not be working on it in the foreseeable future.
+Certain features do not work, specifically hashing and memory analysis.
+DO NOT USE THIS IN A PRODUCTION ENVIROMENT.